-MATC is implementing districtwide, focusing on heavy traffic areas such as common spaces and cafeterias.
-At the Downtown Milwaukee Campus, we are installing Global Plasma Solutions bipolar ionization equipment in our main air-handling units that serve high-traffic areas, such as the Campus Cafe (see Section 5, page 42).
-All other main air-handling units will be outfitted with MERV-13 filters for the Fall semester.
+MATC is implementing indoor air quality improvements districtwide, focusing on heavy traffic areas such as common spaces and cafeterias.
+At the Downtown Milwaukee Campus, we installed Global Plasma Solutions bipolar ionization equipment in our main air-handling units that serve high-traffic areas, such as the Campus Cafe (see Section 5, page 43).
+All other main air-handling units were outfitted with MERV-13 filters during the Fall semester.
 All air-handling units are run two hours before and after an area is occupied.
 Minimum damper positions have been increased so that additional outdoor air is provided to rooms as the outdoor conditions allow.
 (See Recommendations on Indoor Air Quality prepared by the Risk Mitigation-Engineering Controls Team.)